The Framework

 We propose three pricing tiers:

-1. Basic Subscription: For individual users or small communities.
+- Basic Subscription: For individual users or small communities.
 This tier would allow for basic access to BORAK, BIODATA, and limited use of BUFFET.

-2. Full-Featured Subscription: For small-to-medium businesses requiring full access to all services.
+- Full-Featured Subscription: For small-to-medium businesses requiring full access to all services.

-3. Enterprise Subscription: For large organizations with a need for custom solutions and dedicated SLAs.
+- Enterprise Subscription: For large organizations with a need for custom solutions and dedicated SLAs.

 Comparison with Other Services

-When compared to alternatives such as Slack or Google Workspace, our pricing model offers a more affordable and privacy-focused alternative.
+When compared to alternatives such as Slack or Google Workspace, this pricing model offers a more affordable and privacy-focused alternative.
 Additionally, our community-driven approach allows users to contribute financially or through open-source development, ensuring a sustainable ecosystem.

 Why This Architecture Works